 The only two monopods that Canon offers are the Canon Monopod 100 and the Canon Monopod 500 Floor Standing Monopod.
 The Monopod 100 is a discontinued model and I've had a tough time finding one.

 The single most important of the monopod accessories is the monopod head.
-The ball head makes the most sense.
-Some monopods come with only the traditional mounting plate to attach to the bottom of your camera.
+Getting a monopod that comes with a ball head makes the most sense.
+Some monopods, like the Canon 100, come with only the traditional mounting plate to attach to the bottom of your camera.

 **The Monopod 100 is essentially unavailable at this time from most online retailers.
-You may have to go used if you really want to have one.
+You may have to purchase used if you really want to have one.

 Both the 100 and its replacement, the Canon Monopod 500 come with ball heads.
 They are intended for light camera-lens combinations.
 Some buyers have used sandpaper on the ball head to reduce the tendency for slippage.